MasterRam/track-chart/README.md

 export class AppModule { }
 ```

-Once your library is imported, you can use its components, directives and pipes in your Angular application:
+Once library is imported, you can use its components, directives and pipes in your Angular application:

 ```xml
 <!-- You can now use your library component in app.component.html -->